 Contactless payments with your phone

-And of course the frontrunners are Apple Pay and Google Pay.
+Of course, the frontrunners are Apple Pay and Google Pay.
 As you might imagine, both allow you to store card information on your mobile and settle bills with contactless payment.

-If you don’t have Apple Pay at your disposal then prioritise placing your preferred card in an easy to reach spot and save yourself the trouble of Google Pay.
+If you don’t have Apple Pay at your disposal, then prioritise placing your preferred card in an easy-to-reach spot and save yourself the trouble of Google Pay.

-This is because both systems use double tap and multi-finger gestures to manipulate the interface.
+Both systems use double tap and multi-finger gestures to manipulate the interface.
 If you struggle to control multiple fingers, then it may prove to be a trying experience.

 If you have some level of vision, then combining other accessible features might prove more beneficial for you.

 Screen magnifying could come in handy as it allows specific sections of the screen to be enlarged.
-Android patrons can even attach a shortcut button at the bottom of the screen to enable the feature.
+Android users can even attach a shortcut button at the bottom of the screen to enable the feature.

 According to a representative from Apple Support, iPhone users have a similar option as they can set the side button to activate the Zoom function when triple tapped.
 The rep advised that the function can run on “all iPhones that can run the latest versions of iOS.”